Kentucky Board of Prosthetics, Orthotics, and Pedorthics

 Section 1.
 The board shall issue a license by endorsement, without examination, to a prosthetist, orthotist, pedorthist, or orthotic fitter currently licensed by examination by the corresponding authority of another state upon:

-applicant meets all current requirements for licensure as established by KRS
+Verification that the applicant meets all current requirements for licensure as

 (2) Payment of the fee for licensure as established by 201 KAR 44:010; and